Laminate Flooring Types and Selection Guide: A Practical Decision Framework for Buyers and Projects

 Why Scratch Resistance Matters

 Laminate flooring’s tough protective top layer is made of aluminum oxide, providing excellent scratch resistance against daily wear and tear.
-I recommend choosing floors with AC4 or AC5 ratings, which are ideal for high-traffic rooms, active families, and pets.
+It’s recommended to choose floors with AC4 or AC5 ratings, which are ideal for high-traffic rooms, active families, and pets.
 AC5-rated laminates, like Palm Springs or Clearwater collections, offer superior scratch resistance and are also waterproof.
 Compared to luxury vinyl plank (LVP), laminate often outperforms in durability and allows for easier repair of minor scratches using repair kits, saving you money over time.

 Wood Look Types of Laminate Flooring: Affordable Hardwood Style for Every Room